Fire-Ventures-Enterprise/FireAPI/MICROSERVICES_IMPLEMENTATION.md

 ## ✅ **What We Built**

-We've successfully implemented a **distributed microservices architecture** for construction estimate generation, where each trade has its own specialized API service coordinated by a main orchestrator.
+We've successfully implemented a **production-ready distributed microservices architecture** for construction estimate generation, where each trade has its own specialized API service coordinated by a main orchestrator.

+## 🚫 **NO SIMULATION OR SAMPLE PRICING**

+**All APIs have been updated to remove:**
+- ❌ Hardcoded material costs
+- ❌ Sample labor rates
+- ❌ Fallback pricing estimates
+- ❌ Simulated regional multipliers

+**APIs now return structure and quantities only - all pricing requires external integration.**

 ---